seanoldham/now_showing/README.md

   4. Give user a choice:
     * Watch Later
-      * Add choice to Trello board (either Movies or TV Shows list, based on what they chose).

     * Watch Now
-        * Add to Watching list on Trello.
-For movies, set it to automatically move to Watched list in 3 hours.
-TV shows will be moved manually.
       * Grab info (title, poster art, Rotten Tomatoes score, release date).
       * Send info to Raspberry Pi-powered monitor that will display artwork and relevant data in a Now Showing frame.